 June 2017 - Lima City Council approved two ordinances as part of a $1 million dollar renovation/upgrade to the city's playground equipment over the next four years.
 Council's approval will allow the Public Works Department to revamp and upgrade all 13 playgrounds located within eight of Lima's parks throughout this endeavor.
 Council authorized the Public Work's Department to enter into contracts with GameTime, a PlayCore Company, and Kompan, Inc. to renovate, redesign and enhance the playground equipment at Robb Park, Martin Luther King, Jr. Park and Faurot Parks Shelter 2 and Tot Lot for the 2017 calendar year.
 Future

-Future upgrades will include improvements in Lincoln, Schoonover, Hover, Cook, Kibby Corners and the Skate Park.
+Future upgrades will include improvements in Schoonover Park, Hover Park, Cook Park, Kibby Corners and the Skate Park.
 Our goal is to improve our playground equipment to integrate learning, fitness and social interaction to promote and enhance healthy lifestyles and create an environment that allows everyone the opportunity to participate, regardless of their age or physical capabilities.
-Get a brief presentation on the scope of the project (PDF) here.
+Get a brief presentation on the scope of the project (PDF) Opens in New Window here.

 Allen County Health Department Promotes Healthy Public Spaces

 Tobacco Free Public Spaces/Events: